otaviojava/money-api-book/en/chapter1.md

 According to Wikipedia, *Money is any item or verifiable record that is generally accepted as payment for goods and services and repayment of debts in a particular country or socio-economic context*.
 Money is represented by two parts: A numerical value and a currency.
 We clearly deal with money in our programs everyday, but the JDK doesn't provide a standard representation of money.
 What we need to know as developers is what data type is suitable to represent  money.

-The first strategy is to use the types already coming from Java, Java Effective book does not recommend the use of the ``double`` and ``float`` when precise answers are necessary.
+The first attempt would be to use the primitive floating point types (`double`and `float`) that are available in the language.
+The author of *Effective Java*  doesn't recommend using these types when precise values are required.

 ``` java
 double val = 1.03 - .42;
 System.out.println(val); //0.6100000000000001
 ```

 As you can see, the result wasn't something that the user would expect.
 One might ask, is floating point arithmetic broken in Java?
-No it's not, but Java uses native floating point types and this how **IEEE-754** floating point numbers work, we can't precisely represent base-10 numbers that we as humans tend to use.
+No it's not, but Java uses native floating point types and this how **IEEE-754** floating point numbers work, we can't precisely represent base-10 numbers that we as humans tend to use. `Double` and `float` in Java are double-precision 64-bit IEEE-754 floating point and single-precision 32-bit IEEE-754 floating point respectively.

-The same book highlights two strategies for dealing with money:
+The same book mentions two ways for dealing with money:

-The first is using the ``long`` and ``int`` for that, it is necessary to perform the conversion value for cents, this solution is highly recommended when the speed and memory occupation are important points, however it is important to worry about the number of decimal places, the book does not recommend greater representation that nine decimal places.
+The first is using the a ``long`` and  an``int`` , but this requires converting the value to its lower primitive units (ex: cents).
+This solution is highly recommended when performance is an issue.
+However it is important to worry about the number of decimal places, the book does not recommend greater representation than nine decimal places.

 ``` java
   public static void main(String[] args) {